VI

 • All free fixed effects must have priors.

-• Fixed-only models: at least one fixed effect must remain free.
+• At least one fixed effect must remain free (not held constant).

 • penalty is not supported.